HardlyDifficult/Tutorials/Outline.md

 <hr></details>

-<details><summary>Why use Full Rect and not the default?</summary>
+<details><summary>Why use Full Rect and not the default of Tight?</summary>

-When using tiling on a sprite, Unity recommends updating the sprite sheet to use "Full Rect".
-I don't have an example of issues that may arrise from using "Tight" instead, but here is the warning from Unity recommending "Full Rect":
+When using tiling on a sprite, Unity recommends updating the sprite sheet to use 'Full Rect'.
+I don't have an example of issues that may arrise from using 'Tight' instead, but here is the warning from Unity recommending 'Full Rect':

 <img src="http://i.imgur.com/e9jE83B.png" width=50% />